pedroCX486/study_notes/README.md

-# study_notes
+# Study Notes

 A repo containing references to study a bunch of things, mostly coding related.
+Changes are welcome as long as they're concise and organized, keeping the spirit of the repo.